Hamburg Panthers

-The HSV Panthers are a German futsal team from Hamburg, founded in 2011 by Onur Ulusoy.
-Until joining Hamburger SV in 2017, the team was known as the "Hamburger Panthers".
-The team plays in the Futsal Bundesliga and is the German record champion with four national championship titles.
+The futsal team of Hamburger SV (until 2023 HSV-Panthers, until 2017: Hamburg Panthers) is a German futsal team from Hamburg, affiliated with Hamburger SV.
+The team has won the German Futsal Championship four times, making them the German record champion.
+Additionally, the Hamburg team is a founding member of the Futsal Bundesliga.

 History

 Championship title

 Already in the premiere season 2011/2012, the Hamburg team managed to win the North German Championship and the German Futsal Championship title by defeating Futsal Panthers Cologne 4:2 in the final.
 The following year, the team defended the championship title with a 6:3 victory over UFC Münster.

 In front of a record Futsal crowd of 2,200, the Hamburg side secured their third title in 2015 with a 7-4 win over Holzpfosten Schwerte.
 The Hamburgers won the fourth and currently last championship title in 2016 against Liria Berlin, becoming the record champions.

 In September 2017, the Panthers joined Hamburger SV and took part in the newly created Regionalliga Nord under the current team name "HSV-Panthers".
 Right in their debut season, the Redshirts managed to secure the championship.
 At the German Futsal Championships in 2018, the HSV team failed to reach the semi-finals against the eventual title holders VfL 05 Hohenstein-Ernsttahl.

 Just one year later, the HSV Panthers narrowly missed out on the title in a contested DM final when the team led by German internationals Ian-Prescott Claus, Michael Meyer, Onur Saglam and Nico Zankl were beaten 4-5 by TSV Weilimdorf from Stuttgart.

 In the 2019/2020 season, the Regionalliga Nord had to be cancelled due to the development of the coronavirus.
 Nevertheless, eight clubs, including the HSV Panthers, competed for the title of German champions.
 Despite a 2:0 lead, the HSV team ultimately lost 3:5 to MCH Futsal-Club from Sennestadt.
 In the following season, the Red Shirts won the North German Championship and were only narrowly beaten by TSV Weilimdorf in the final for the German Championship.

 In the 2021/2022 season, the Panthers finished 4th in the Bundesliga and were defeated in the semi-finals of the playoffs by the champions Stuttgarter Futsal Klub.